 Society of Family Planning Beacon of Science Award

-This award, created in 2019, honors individuals and/or teams who have made marked, visionary contributions towards just and equitable abortion and contraception informed by science.
+This award, created in 2019, is in recognition of individuals or teams who have made marked, visionary contributions towards just and equitable abortion and contraception informed by science.

 • 2021: Ushma Upadhyay, PhD, MPH